A very rare massive Ru-type handled vase, fanghu Seal mark and period of Yongzheng | 清雍正 仿汝釉弦紋貫耳方壺 《大清雍正年製》款

 Sotheby's Hong Kong, 20th May 1980, lot 105.

 The present vase is remarkable for its large size and lustrous even glaze and no other vase of this type appears to have been published.
-The Qing period saw a flowering of monochrome-glazed porcelains and under the Yongzheng emperor many glaze types found on earlier stonewares were revived.
-The greyish-blue tones of this vase is inspired by the celebrated 'Ru' ware from Henan, the official ware of the Northern Song (960-1127) and the rarest of all the Song dynasty official wares.
+The Qing period saw a flowering of monochrome-glazed porcelains and under the Yongzheng Emperor, many glaze types found on earlier stonewares were revived.
+The greyish-blue tones of this vase are inspired by the celebrated 'Ru' ware from Henan, the official ware of the Northern Song and the rarest of all the Song dynasty official wares.